Dev Environment Setup Guide

 Overview

-This guide covers how to set up and run the Cloudinary documentation site locally for development purposes.
-There are two main approaches: using Docker (recommended) or setting up a local Ruby environment.
+This guide covers how to set up and run the Cloudinary documentation site locally for development purposes using Docker.
+For the alternative local Ruby setup, see Advanced: Local Machine Setup.

 Note